dfinity/portal/docs/tutorials/hackathon-prep-guide/2-deploying-first-fullstack-dapp.md

 - **Developer identity**: An identity created using dfx, which contains a private/public key pair, and has a principal derived from the public key.

 - **Principals**: A generic identifier that can be used for users, canisters, and potentially other future concepts.

-- **Principal identifiers**: A principal associated with a user principal ID.
-Principal identifiers are related to account identifiers, but use a different format.
-Each principal identity can control multiple accounts in the ICP (and other) ledgers.
+It can be compared to a Bitcoin or Ethereum wallet address.
+Each principal can control multiple accounts in the ICP (and other) ledgers.

 - **Account identifier**: The identifier associated with your ICP ledger account, as specified in the ledger specification.